 The look-ahead strategies share the idea of choosing a priori the depth n of the search tree.
 This choice must be done before running an approximation.
-This is convenient, because it allows us to decide a-priori the level of complexity of the algorithm, and therefore to estimate quite accurately the required computational time, and the desired level of accuracy.
+In practice, we choose n based on the available computation time.

 The problem is that we often explore branches of the decision tree that are useless for designing an optimal strategy, and we do not privilege enough branches that can give a stronger contribution to the value.
 We next design adaptive strategies based on tree-pruning, accounting for the value of the different branches.
 These idea is inspired by similar ideas applied in contiguous fields, like the chess computer-based algorithms.